-- The Land Bank entered into a contract with Catholic Charities of Onondaga County for relocation assistance in 2020 as a sole source procurement, asserting that CCOC was uniquely qualified to provide these services to occupants living in substandard homes at the time of foreclosure and needing relocation assistance. - The Land Bank entered into a non-competitive services contract with eProperty Innovations LLC for user subscriptions to eProperty Plus, a web-based property management software that is the only one of its kind specifically designed to serve land banks, asserting that this product is unique and essential to the Land Bank's operations.
+- The Land Bank entered into a contract with Catholic Charities of Onondaga County for relocation assistance in 2021 as a sole source procurement, asserting that CCOC was uniquely qualified to provide these services to occupants living in substandard homes at the time of foreclosure and needing relocation assistance. - The Land Bank entered into a non-competitive services contract with eProperty Innovations LLC for user subscriptions to eProperty Plus, a web-based property management software that is the only one of its kind specifically designed to serve land banks, asserting that this product is unique and essential to the Land Bank's operations. - The Land Bank extended its lease agreement with Christopher Community to lease warehouse space to store architectural salvage.

-The Corporation procured no other services without competitive bidding during fiscal year 2020.
+The Corporation procured no other services without competitive bidding during fiscal year 2021.